lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

 Here, you will count the number of cases and non-cases for both prevalent myocardial infarction (MI), or `prevalent_mi`, and coronary heart disease (CHD), or `prevalent_chd`, at each visit.
-Remember, for longitudinal data you need to count by the time period since each participant will have several rows for each of the data collection visits.
+Remember, for longitudinal data, like that in prospective cohorts, you need to count by the time period since each participant will have several rows for each of the data collection visits.

-Both dplyr and tidyr are loaded and all variables have been added back into `explore_framingham`.
+Both `dplyr` and `tidyr` are loaded and all variables have been added back into `explore_framingham`.

 `@pre_exercise_code`
 ```{r}